Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Curate a “glimmer shelf” with small objects that hold personal meaning
+A “glimmer shelf” with objects that carry meaning

 -

-Frame a handwritten note or sentimental photo where you see it daily
+Frame a handwritten note or sentimental photo in daily view

 -

-Display a stack of beautiful, well-loved books near your bed or chair
+A small stack of beautiful, well-loved books by bed or chair

 -

-Position a mirror to catch morning light and bounce it gently around the room
+Position a mirror to catch and bounce morning light

 -